syseleven/terraform-provider-metakube/docs/resources/cluster.md

 * `subnet_id` - (Optional) When specified, all worker nodes will be attached to this subnet of specified network.
 If not specified, a network, subnet & router will be created.
 * `subnet_cidr` - Change this to configure a different internal IP range for Nodes.
 Default: `192.168.1.0/24`.
 When using password based auth
 * `tenant` - (Optional) The project to use for billing.
-You can set it using environment variable `OS_PROJECT`.
+You can set it using environment variable `OS_PROJECT_NAME`.
 Must be omit if application credentials are used.
 * `username` - (Optional) The account's username.
 You can set it using environment variable `OS_USERNAME`.
 Must be omit if application credentials are used.
 * `password` - (Optional) The account's password.
 You can set it using environment variable `OS_PASSWORD`.
 Must be omit if application credentials are used.
 When using application credentials